Southwark London England About Methodology

 Why is it called Hopton Street?

-What was the street called before Hopton Street?
+What is the oldest building on Hopton Street?

 What is Hopton Street known for?